|Date of Birth||20 August 1983 , Los Angeles, California, USA|

 Mini Bio (1)

-Andrew Russell Garfield was born in Los Angeles, California, to a British mother, Lynn (Hillman), and an American father, Richard Garfield.
+Andrew Russell Garfield was born in Los Angeles, California, to a British-born mother, Lynn (Hillman), and an American-born father, Richard Garfield.
 When he was three, he moved to Surrey, U.K., with his parents and older brother.
 Andrew was raised Jewish.
 He went to a private school, the City of London Freemen's School.
 He began acting in youth theatre productions while he was still at school.
 At age 19, he went to the Central School of Speech and Drama.

 - IMDb Mini Biography By: Anonymous